CHUCKWWC/TWANGLE/replit.md

    - Get from: Stripe Dashboard → Developers → API Keys (publishable key)
    - Used by: Frontend checkout form

-6. **SENDGRID_API_KEY** - Email verification and welcome emails
+6. **Gmail Connection** - Email verification and welcome emails
-   - Automatically provided by SendGrid integration
+   - Automatically provided by Gmail Replit connection
-   - Used for: Transactional email delivery
+   - Used for: Transactional email delivery via authenticated Gmail account
+   - Note: Configure FROM_EMAIL environment variable to set sender address (optional)

 **Optional Secrets:**
 - **REPLIT_DOMAINS** - Comma-separated list of allowed authentication domains
   - Default: `twangle.org` and `www.twangle.org` are hardcoded
   - Add development/staging domains if needed
   - Example: `twangle.org,staging.twangle.org`
+- **FROM_EMAIL** - Email address to use as sender for transactional emails
+  - Optional: Defaults to `info@wholewellness-coaching.org`
+  - Should match an authorized sender in your connected Gmail account

 **Environment Variables (auto-provided by Replit):**
 - `REPL_ID` - Replit workspace identifier (required for OIDC)